Iridium-Lo/bash/bookConvert/readme.md

 - connect device to machine
 - I'm using a Mac so I go to: `iphone> files> Books`
 - then drag and drop to: `~/Desktop`
-- make sure the folder folder dragged is name: `Books`
+- make sure the folder dragged is named: `Books`

 for `~/Desktop/books` each category should contain the pdfs: